gba9/Challenge-statistics-course-Jul24/README.md

 For the challenge, we have a set of 649 individuals (students).
 The task is to predict the grade obtained in the third and final year of secondary school.
 It is therefore a regression problem.
 After an exploratory analysis of the data, you will have to predict the grade obtained by the students on the basis of a test data set.

+______

-The analysis was not comprehensive (far from it!) and thus the prediction models tested might not be the best, but the goal was more to test a range of different models and compare them.
-Even though the choices made in accounting for the missing data and the choice of models hyperparameters was far from being perfect, a good prediction score was achieved compare to my classmates...
+My analysis was not comprehensive (far from it!) and thus the prediction models tested might not be the best, but the goal was more to test a range of different models and compare them.
+Even though the choices made in accounting for the missing data and in the models hyperparameters was far from being perfect, a good prediction score was achieved compare to my classmates...
-Full-lenght discussion and explainations in the report in french (not uploaded).
+Full-lenght discussion and explanations in the challenge report in french (not uploaded).